-Arthritis In The Neck Due To Poor Posture And Related Stress On The Joints Is Seen In Stages Of Degeneration
+Neck Arthritis Due To Poor Posture, Injury And Related Stress On Joints

-Everyone suffers some form of neck arthritis as they age.
+Everyone suffers some form of arthritis as they age.
 Normal wear and tear is expected and may not result in pain.
-As a result of injuries like whiplash, muscle strains, resulting poor healing, bad posture resulting in altered biomechanics, pressure from the weight of the head and more, arthritis can result in a progression of deterioration.
-This causes pain from structures like the discs and joints of the neck (cervical spine), as a cascading of compressive forces collapses the spine, which forms the foundation of the neck.
+As a result of injuries like whiplash, muscle strains, resulting poor injury healing, bad posture resulting in altered biomechanics from poor ergonomics, pressure from the weight of the head and more, arthritis can result in a progression of deterioration.
+This causes pain from structures like bulging discs and irritated joints of the neck (cervical spine), as a cascading of compressive forces collapses the spine, which forms the foundation of the neck.

 As a Chiropractor, focus is on the foundation, rather than trying to patch things up.
 Methods like adjustments, exercises and methods to allow proper healing help to correct and maintain mobility and function.
-In some cases, surgery is the only option, however, there are ways using methods promoted at Neck Solutions that can help with neck arthritis.
+In some cases, surgery is the only option, however, there are ways using methods promoted at Neck Solutions that can help.

 1) This is a side view of a normal neck without arthritis.
 Note the jaw (A) in front and the base of the skull in the back.
 The normal forward curve is present.
 Note the equal spacing between the individual bones (B).
 The bones are smooth and regular.
 Joints are free to glide in a smooth motion (C).
 The small circles between the bones are openings for nerves which come off the spinal cord which are clear and unobstructed (D).

 3) If left to continue, the degeneration progresses; bone spurs form along the margins of the bones.
 Joint surfaces become rough and irregular.
 Discs in the neck begin to narrow and show signs of collapse.
-These are signs of progressive neck arthritis.
+These are signs of progressive degeneration.

-5) As if things couldn’t get worse, the extreme stage of neck arthritis.
+5) As if things couldn’t get worse, the extreme stage of arthritis.

 Help For Neck Arthritis

-A chiropractor can help determine what stage your neck arthritis is in and the best methods to treat it.
-Adjustments or mobilizations are important along with things you can do at home like cervical spine traction, heat therapy, neck exercises, the right neck pillow, quality joint supplements and topical pain relief and posture correction.
+A chiropractor can help determine what stage your neck is in and the best methods to treat it.
+Adjustments or mobilizations are important along with things you can do at home like cervical spine traction, heat therapy, restorative exercises, corrective pillows, quality joint health supplements, topical pain relief and posture correction.

-There are different types of neck arthritis.
+There are different types of arthritis.
 In this article, we have discussed what is usually termed osteoarthritis, where osteo means bone and is a general description.
-Some cases of neck arthritis exhibit modic spinal degeneration, which may indicate a type of infection.
-Another type of neck arthritis is part of the rheumatoid neck disorders called rheumatoid neck arthritis.
-Regardless, it is always important to consult with your health care professional regarding any type of neck arthritis.
+Some cases of spinal arthritis exhibit rapid & painful degeneration, which may indicate a type of low grade infection.
+Another type of arthritis is part of the rheumatoid neck disorders called rheumatoid neck arthritis.
+Regardless, it is always important to consult with your health care professional regarding any type arthritis.